Critical Care Services - JE Part B

 - Providers (who may be referred to as intensivists or ICU hospitalists) are often employed by the hospital on a “shift” or “per day” basis.
 “On duty” hours in a critical care unit have no correlation to critical care services as paid under the Medicare Part B Fee Schedule.
 Critical care time is paid on a per patient/per service basis and each unit of billing must be supported by a medical record describing the specific nature and time for the service rendered.

 - CPT 99291 represents the first 30-74 minutes of critical care on a given calendar date of service.
 It should only be used once per calendar date per patient by the same physician of the same specialty, or a qualified NPP.
 Physicians of the same specialty within the same group practice bill and are paid as though they were a single physician and would not each report CPT 99291 on the same date of service.

-- CPT 99292 represents additional block(s) of time, of up to 30 minutes each, beyond the first 74 minutes of critical care.
+- CPT 99292 represents additional block(s) of time, a full 30 minutes each, beyond the first 74 minutes of critical care.
 The service may represent aggregate time met by a single physician or members of the same group practice with the same medical specialty.